truecharts/public/charts/deluge/1.3.1/app-readme.md

-The deluge App is designed to deploy deluge in a TrueNAS SCALE kubernetes cluster.
+Deluge is a torrent download client